 It turns out that sleeping in panties is more than OK!
 According to OB/GYN and clinical assistant professor Dr. Alyssa Dweck, it’s not medically necessary for most women to go commando at night.

 So, what’s with all the drama?

-The reason there’s so much controversy over wearing underwear to bed has to do with thenon-breathable materials lining some panties.
+The reason there’s so much controversy over wearing underwear to bed has to do with the non-breathable materials lining some panties.
 Naturally, if you’re choosing uncomfortable drawers, your vaginal health might suffer.
-That’s why people prone to inflammation downstairs might want to avoid bedtime underwear.
+That's why people prone to inflammation and vaginal infection might want to avoid bedtime underwear.

-However, overnight undies themselves aren’t the problem.
-As long as you opt for panties made of cool, soft, and light fabric, you can let your skin breathe all night long.
+However, overnight undies themselves aren't the problem.
+As long as you opt for knickers made of cool, soft, and light light fabric, you can let your skin breathe all night long.

 7 Reasons to Sleep in Panties